smartyhouses/AgentTorch/docs/contributing.md

 > mv <file>.md index.md
 ```

-> Rememeber to move any files that it generates to the `docs/media` folder, and
+> Rememeber to rename and move any other files that `nbconvert` generates to the
-> update the hyperlinks in the generated markdown file.
+> `docs/media/{tutorial-name}` folder, and update the hyperlinks in the
+> generated markdown file.

 ## Saving Changes